Sonar-Demos/cpp-demo/README.md

 ## 👷 CI-based analysis on SonarCloud with a coverage display

-This step assumes you have added the project to SonarCloud and executed automatic analysis (see previous step).
+This step assumes you have added the project to SonarCloud and executed automatic analysis (see the previous step).

 For examples of CI-based analysis on other platforms, see https://github.com/sonarsource-cfamily-examples